Rivers and Streams

 O waters, I have fingered every shore with you,

-I have run through what any river or strait of the globe has run through.
+I have run through what any river or strait of the globe has run through,

-Where the brook puts out of the roots of the old tree and flows to the meadow,
+These lines are pencill’d on the edge of a woody bank, where the brook puts out of the roots of the old tree and flows to the meadow, the spring under the willows pouring a sizeable stream, with a glistening pond and creek seen through the trees—

 The brooks running, sweet brooks of drinking water,

-Many a herb-lined brook’s reticulations, all that is jocund and sparkling;
+Many a herb-lined brook’s reticulations, all that is jocund and sparkling,

 Turbulent-clear crystal mountain streams,

-Darkly transparent waters, streams of amber and bronze brawling along, often over descents of rock,
+Darkly transparent waters, streams of amber and bronze brawling along, often over descents of rock.

 How the water sports and sings!

-Gurgling, gurgling ceaselessly, the whole year through,
+Gurgling, gurgling ceaselessly, the whole year through;

-Surely it is alive! meaning, saying something, of course (if one could only translate it.)
+Surely it is alive! meaning, saying something, of course, if one could only translate it.

 Babble on, O brook, musically brawling with that utterance of thine!